 Our reviews writer, Jake, breaks down everything there is to know about the Force USA X20 during his detailed video review.
 Follow along as he shows you everything this beast of a rack has to offer.

 Force USA X20 Pro Highlights

-Regardless of your experience level, the Force USA X20 is built for the long haul and is able to support the needs of essentially all users.
+Regardless of your experience level, the Force USA X20 is built for the long haul and is able to support the needs of almost all users.
 The two cable pulley systems feature weight stacks that range from 20 pounds to 289 pounds.
-These cables operate on a 2:1 ratio so the cable is longer than a cable with a 1:1 ratio, and the resistance is actually half of what the weight says, which may not be ideal for those of elite strength.
+These cables operate on a 2:1 ratio, so the cable is longer than a cable with a 1:1 ratio, and the resistance is actually half of what the weight says (this is pretty common among cable machines).
 It comes with two sets of safety arms, both with different purposes.
 The full-size ones are meant to be used inside the rack, while the two half-arms are meant to be used in front of or outside of the rack.

-The X20 also makes storage easy since there are built in slots to hang two barbells, as well as four weight horns on either side of the rack.
-Attachments are the name of the game with this rack though.
-If you purchase the base package, you’ll receive an aluminum straight bar, a landmine attachment, a close grip triangle attachment, two pull-up bars, an ankle cuff, two plastic handles for the cables, a nylon rope attachment, a tricep pushdown bar, and a short bar on top of two extension chains that attach to the cables.
-You’ll also receive four band pegs to up the intensity of your workouts with some resistance bands, or to help with warming up and stretching.
+The X20 also makes storage easy since there are built-in slots to store two barbells, as well as four weight horns on either side of the rack.
+Attachments are the name of the game with this rack, though.
+If you purchase the base package, you’ll receive an aluminum straight bar, a landmine attachment, a close grip triangle attachment, two pull-up bars, an ankle cuff, two plastic d-handles for the cables, a nylon rope attachment, a tricep pushdown bar, and a short bar on top of two extension chains that attach to the cables.
+You’ll also receive four band pegs to up the intensity of your workouts with some resistance bands.

 Who Should Buy the Force USA X20

-- Those with a large budget who have enough space to house this rack can expect this rack to last them a lifetime (with proper care, of course).
+- Those with a large budget who have enough space to house this rack can expect it to last them a lifetime (with proper care, of course).

 - Anyone looking for a piece of equipment that can be the centerpiece of their gym may have found their match.